benbalter/benbalter.github.com/_posts/2010-11-29-twitter-mentions-as-comments.md

 title: >
   Twitter Mentions as Comments WordPress
   Plugin
-excerpt: 'Twiter Mentions as Comments does exactly what it promises to do -- scours Twitter for people talking about your blog posts and silently inserts their Tweets alongside your existing comments. '
+description: 'Twiter Mentions as Comments does exactly what it promises to do -- scours Twitter for people talking about your blog posts and silently inserts their Tweets alongside your existing comments. '
 layout: post
 categories:
   - Technology